ocpp-balanz/balanz/docs/source/ui.rst

 UI
 ==

 :term:`balanz` includes a UI allowing control of - almost - all functions.
-The UI is built to run in a web browser on a computer, but some screens may be also be viewed on mobile devices.
+The UI runs in a web browser on a computer, but some screens are even suitable for basic viewing and interaction on mobile devices.

-This section will describe the main elements on the UI, but mostly the UI is meant to be self-explanatory.
+This section will brief outdescribe the main elements on the UI which is otherwise meant to be self-explanatory.

-The UI communicates with :term:`balanz` via the API, i.e. on the same web socket connection as used by the chargers.
+The UI communicates with :term:`balanz` via the API, i.e. on the same web socket connection used by the chargers.
 The UI itself may be served by any standard web server.
 UI building and deployment is described in the repository ``README.md`` file.

 Screens
 -------

-The UI starts out be showing a Login screen as seen below.
+The UI starts out be displaying a Login screen as seen below.
 Upon :term:`balanz` installation, a default administrator user has been created (user name ``admin`` and password ``admin``).
-Be sure to change update this password.
+This user should be deleted and new user(s) created.

 .. figure:: images/login.png
   :width: 300